twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/password-managers/keepassxc.md

 # KeePassXC

-chezmoi includes support for [KeePassXC][keepasxc] using the KeePassXC CLI (`keepassxc-cli`) to expose data as a template function.
+chezmoi includes support for [KeePassXC][keepassxc] using the KeePassXC CLI (`keepassxc-cli`) to expose data as a template function.

 Provide the path to your KeePassXC database in your configuration file: